yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Using.rst

 The following applies only to the SquashFS images of !OpenWrt.
 The JFFS2 images just need an extra reboot, so you don't have to run {{{firstboot}}} yourself.

-The !OpenWrt firmware contains two pieces, a kernel and a read-only filesystem embedded in the firmware known as SquashFS.
-The job of the firstboot script is to make a secondary, writable, JFFS2 filesystem out of the free space in flash.
+The !OpenWrt firmware contains two pieces: a kernel and a read-only filesystem (embedded in the firmware) known as SquashFS.
+The job of the firstboot script is to make a secondary, ''writable'', JFFS2 filesystem out of the free space in flash.

 When !OpenWrt boots it will check for the existence of a JFFS2 partition and attempt to boot from that, otherwise it will boot from the SquashFS filesystem.